Vain-Guy/Vain-Guy/README.md

 # 👋 Hey, I’m Norman
 **Data Scientist & Analyst | Machine Learning Engineer | Web Developer**

 I turn messy datasets into sharp, decision-driving insights.
-My work blends machine learning, data visualization, and storytelling to help people understand **not just the numbers — but the meaning behind them**.
+My work blends machine learning, data visualization, and storytelling to help people understand **not just the numbers, but the meaning behind them**.

-Whether it’s predicting academic performance from social media habits, mapping complex conflict relationships across Africa, or dissecting the economics of cinema, I aim for **impact** — solutions that are as practical as they are insightful.
+Whether it’s predicting academic performance from social media habits, mapping complex conflict relationships across Africa, or dissecting the economics of cinema, I aim for impact: solutions that are as practical as they are insightful.

-When I’m not wrangling data, I’m writing about it on [Unsupervised Thoughts (Substack)](https://unsupervisedthoughts1.substack.com) — because insights should be shared, not hidden in a spreadsheet.
+When I’m not wrangling data, I’m writing about it on [Unsupervised Thoughts (Substack)](https://unsupervisedthoughts1.substack.com); because insights should be shared, not hidden in a spreadsheet.

 ## 🚀 Featured Projects

 ### 🎬 [Data’s Cut](https://github.com/Vain-Guy/Data-s-Cut)
-*Movie industry analytics & insights — without the Hollywood fluff.*
+*Movie industry analytics & insight*
 - Analyzed datasets from IMDb, TMDb, Box Office Mojo, The Numbers, and Rotten Tomatoes.
 - Identified trends in audience preferences, budget sweet spots, and optimal release windows.
 - Tools: **Python, Pandas, Matplotlib, Plotly**